AccessBank Azerbaijan: History

 By the third quarter of 2023, AccessBank's assets totaled 1.4 billion manats, with a deposit portfolio of 1025.6 million and a credit portfolio of 992.4 million.
-Its total capital stood at 133.9 million manats, exceeding the minimum requirement by 2.7 times.
+Its total capital stood at 133.9 million manats.
 Interest income amounted to 142 million manats, with net interest income rising to 88.7 million manats.
 Non-interest income reached 13.4 million manats, contributing to a net operating profit of 40.9 million manats and 29.3 million manats.